lunatech-labs/lunatech-timekeeper/README.md

     docker-compose up -d

-2 main services will be started :
+The following services should start :

 - PostgreSQL dedicated to TimeKeeper app on port 5435
 - Keycloak (+ one postgres dedicated to Keycloak) on http://localhost:8081